awesome-dh/awesome/readme.md

 # Contributing &mdash; We need your help!
 To contribute to the list, please see the [contributing.md](contributing.md) file.
 We do ask that you make **one change per request** and document what the link is and why it's awesome.
-Please also be aware of our [conduct.md](Code of Conduct).
+Please also be aware of our [Code of Conduct](conduct.md).

 # Contact and License